Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette

 Tomato, Olive, and Mozzarella Salad with Basil Vinaigrette

-1/2 cup vinaigrette dressing (I used my favorite vinaigrette, but any type of homemade or bottled vinaigrette that you like will work.
-A good choice would be Newman's Own Olive Oil and Vinegar Dressing, which is widely available and has only 1 gram of sugar.)
+- 1/2 cup vinaigrette dressing (I used my favorite vinaigrette shown below in notes, but any type of homemade or bottled vinaigrette that you like will work.)

-The fresh mozzarella I used in this salad has only 5 grams of fat per ounce, making this a great choice for any phase of the South Beach Diet, and the recipe is also great for mother other low-carb eating plans, which might prefer full-fat mozzarella.
-If you're using a purchased vinaigrette, be sure to choose a low-carb version for South Beach or low-carb dieters.
+Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette is a great choice for any phase of the South Beach Diet, and the recipe is also great for mother other low-carb eating plans.
+The highest carb item here is the tomatoes, so use more olives and Mozzarella and less tomatoes if you prefer.
+South Beach would prefer low-fat Mozzarella and other low-carb diets might prefer full-fat mozzarella.
+If you’re using a purchased vinaigrette, be sure to choose a low-sugar version for South Beach or low-carb dieters.

 Find More Recipes Like This One: